emeb/MIDIVerb_RE/README.md

 Another command-line emulator can be found here: [MIDIVerb Emulator](https://github.com/thement/midiverb_emulator) which was independently developed based on information gleaned from Paul's Youtube videos.

 I've designed and built hardware to run the compiled MIDIVerb code in a small (6HP) Eurorack module.
 Find out more about it here: [g081_audio](https://github.com/emeb/g081_audio)

+A set of audio plugins for Jack, LV2, VST2 and VST3 based on this can be found here: [BarrVerb](https://github.com/ErroneousBosh/BarrVerb)